 For instance, if you're an entrepreneur you might emphasize the importance of the self-discipline required to achieve your goals.

-What Should You Teach?
+What Should You Become a Tutor?

 The subject you choose to teach depends on your own skills as well as the demand, but most importantly, it must be something you are passionate about.